 Of particular significance are the submerged broch by Traigh na Berie in the machair near 15 Reef; and Dun Barabhat and its associated mill system in the hills above the village.
 There is also a “tooth-ache well” nearby, on the shore near Linish.

+The archives we have are currently in the Museum.
 Most of the known genealogy of Reef has been documented on Hebridean Connections.